 How do I stand during a presentation?

-Should I walk around when I’m speaking publicly?
+Should I walk around when I’m public speaking?

 Should I place myself behind a podium when presenting to a large audience?

 All of the above should be asked before you begin your presentation.

 It channels your body language positively during public speaking.

 It removes the temptation to let your hands wander.

 It helps you build rapport with your audience.

 A few years ago, I was what is affectionately known as “handsy”.